UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/RFAA.md

 ## Using RFAA

+!!! important
+    RFAA contains an embedded miniforge3 install and so conflicts with other versions of Python.

 When run, RFAA relies on some very large databases (about 2.5TiB) as well as the model weights from the original paper.
 These, and other files are expected to be in a predictable structure in the input directory which you run the code in.
 To facilitate this, we have placed those reference sets in a central location and provided a shell script `prepare_rfaa_input_directory` with which will either make appropriate file-system links in the current working directory, or, if given an argument will do so there so:

 ```